If you are looking for the Best Baitcasting Reel it is the Lew’s Tournament MB Speed Spool Casting Reel

 On the other hand, low-profile reels have a better palm and wrist feel.
 Their ergonomic build makes them ideal for chasing down bass, crappie, and other freshwater fish.
 Low-profile reels also come in handy when using spinner bait or working around waterway hazards.
 With most of their gears and knobs located on the side, these reels are easier to navigate.
 On the downside, these reels can only fit around 100 yards of line.

 Are you wondering if it’ worth it to spend more on a rod and reel?
 When you spend more on a bait-casting reel, you usually get a smoother action and a more durable build.
 In most cases, pricier rods are more reliable and will last longer despite regular use.
 Of course, the budget range of reels has come a long way over the years.
 You can still find plenty of quality bait-casting reels for under $100.
+Budget rod and reel combos are a good starting point for beginners.

 Understanding Bait-Casting Terminology